Landing a Great Airline Seat!

-Your seat assignment can make or break your flight every time, and the longer your flight the even more important it becomes to score the best seat possible.
+Your seat assignment can make or break your flight every time!
+The longer your flight, the even more important it becomes to score the best seat possible.
+The good news is you can score a great airline seat using some tips and tricks!
 You may be wondering how to secure the best seats for your flight.
-I wanted to share some tips on recognizing a better seat, and to give some information on how some of the different major airlines work with regards to seat assignment, to help you in this quest!
+I have some tips on recognizing a better seat, and understanding how some of the different major airlines work with regards to seat assignment.
 Nobody wants to get their travel experience off to a bad start before it even begins due to a loathsome seat assignment!
+Get an edge over fellow passengers with these tips!

 Consider pitch and width.